ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 ---

 ## 🎓 Education & Background
-- Focused on *Full Stack Development*: Laravel and PHP
+- Focused on *Full Stack and mobile application development*
 - SEE on Kalinchowk Secondary School
 - +2 Rising Himse Academy (Management)
 - BBS on Gaurishankhar Multiple Campus (Ongoing)